argilla-io/argilla/docs/reference/webapp/explore_records.rst

 In order to gain further knowledge of the aforementioned aspects, read the section devoted to `datasets <dataset_main.rst>`_\.

 - **Token Classification Tasks**: as tokenization gives a lot of importance to words (tokens), the way they are labeled is key in these tasks.
 When it comes to explore records for tokenization tasks, Rubrix displays labels in a very transparent way— each label in a dataset has a different color, and their caption is displayed next to the search bar.
 In addition to this, all filters can be used to analyze the records, as well as the Metrics menu.

 - **Text Classification Tasks**: the **Exploration Mode** works in a very similar way to token classification tasks.
 The filters and menus are the same, but in this case this mode is very interesting with binary models— when it comes to positive or negative annotations, their corresponding icon is displayed next to the record.

 Metrics
 ---------
 In both modes (**Explore** and **Annotation**), the **Metrics** menu is available.
-Learn more about it `here <dataset_main.rst>`_\
+Learn more about it `here <dataset_main.rst>`_\.

 .. figure:: ../images/reference/ui/explore_textcat.png
    :alt: Rubrix Text Classification Explore mode